 Texas A&M University is more than just another SEC school.
-It’s filled with tradition, history and military roots that make it a one-of-a-kind university in the United States.
-And you can’t leave out Reveille, the adorable live mascot who was once stolen by a couple Longhorn students.
+It's filled with tradition, history and military roots that make it a one-of-a-kind university in the United States.
+And you can't leave out Reveille, the adorable live mascot who was once stolen by a couple of Longhorn students.

 There's a reason so many Aggies go on to accomplish great things.
 From the 12th Man to the Midnight Yell and Bonfire Memorial, TAMU's traditions are all centered around core values like service, loyalty, respect and excellence.
 They're instilled in those who pass through College Station, Texas.
 Former football players Mike Evans donating $40,000 in scholarships and Von Miller funding a vision center on campus are perfect examples.